reportportal/agent-python-pytest/README.rst

     def test_one():
         pass

-If you don't want to attach specific markers, list them in :code:`rp_ignore_tags` parameter
+If you don't want to attach specific markers, list them in :code:`rp_ignore_attributes` parameter

 Launching